This article explains what the terms Register, Registry and Registrant mean and how to find out who owns your domain name.

 A Registrant is the person or company that owns the domain.
 For example, the domain name thecello.co.uk is registered to Carol O'Regan (Registrant).

-The service of registration has been carried out by Easykey Limited who use Namesco Limited (Registrar) who in turn writes the name to the central database (the Registry).
+The service of registration has been carried out by Easykey Limited who use Namesco Limited (Registrar) who in turn publishes the name to the central database (the Registry).

 Most companies selling domains are Resellers of the main Registrars and usually offer the extra services of configuring the domain for email and website hosting